 - Get the word out by posting notices at local shops, libraries, veterinary offices, community centers, pet stores, and other locations.
 You can also advertise in newspapers and even by writing in glass chalk on the wind of your car.
 Include your pet's sex, age, weight, breed, color and any special markings.
 When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.

 - File a lost pet report with all shelters within a 60-mile radius of your home and visit nearby shelters every other day, if possible.
-You can find local shelters by searching online or in the phone book.
-Notify the police if you believe your pet was stolen to file a police report.
-We've included a link at the bottom of the page to our Lost Pet Report.
+Click here to view a full list of local shelters.
+If you believe your pet was stolen, please contact your local authorities to file a police report.

 7. Don't Give Up!